Urban Riverfly Training at the James Leal Centre (Roding Beam and Ingrebourne)

 Clothing: Please dress appropriately for the weather: If there is rain in the forecast, bring a raincoat.
 In general for riverfly monitoring, please wear long trousers and wear or bring a long-sleeved top/fleece/jumper to protect yourself from nettles or giant hogweed.
 Please also wear sturdy shoes for the walk to the site for the practical session.

-Waders: Please let me know what your shoe size is ASAP so I can make sure I bring enough waders to fit everyone.
-I won't be able to let you keep these waders unfortunately - they will just be loaned to you for the training day.
+Waders: Please fill in the waders section in the sign-up form, so I know your shoe size and can make sure I bring enough waders to fit everyone.
+I won't be able to let you keep these waders, unfortunately - they will just be loaned to you for the training day.
 Also, please let me know if you are going to bring your own waders.

 Equipment: All equipment for the RMI practical fieldwork will be provided on the day - I will give you/the person representing your group your monitoring kit to take home with you.
 This kit includes: a large net (approximately 1.5m tall so I would advise not cycling if you are the designated person in your group who is taking the net home), a 16 litre bucket, a large white tray, a nine-section divided tray, a large pipette, a couple of small pipettes, a couple of plastic spoons, a magnifying glass and a paintbrush.